syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio-Code/scaffolding.md

 # Syncfusion® Blazor Scaffolder

 Syncfusion® provides **Blazor UI Scaffolder** in Visual Studio Code for Blazor applications, allowing you to quickly add code that interacts with data models, reducing the time required for developing data operations in your application.
-Scaffolding simplifies the creation of Razor pages and Controller action methods for Syncfusion® Blazor controls such as DataGrid, Tree Grid, Charts, Scheduler and Diagram.
+Scaffolding simplifies the creation of Razor pages and Controller action methods for Syncfusion® Blazor controls such as **DataGrid, Tree Grid, Charts, Scheduler and Diagram**.
+The scaffolding UI allows you to select the type of data source binding, Syncfusion® component features and data fields for a selected control, significantly reducing the time required to develop standard operations.

 N> Check that at least one Entity Framework model exists, and the application has been compiled once.
 If no Entity Framework model exists in your application, refer to this [documentation](https://www.freecodecamp.org/news/how-to-create-an-application-using-blazor-and-entity-framework-core-1c1679d87c7e/) to generate the Entity Framework model.
 After the model file has been added, check that the required DBContext and properties are added.
 Now, build the application, and try scaffolding.
 If any changes made in the model properties, rebuild the application once before perform scaffolding.